Overview

 Nursing facilities and hospitals must submit semi-annual COVID-19 federal fund reports in accordance with the 2024-25 General Appropriations Act, House Bill 1, 88th Legislature, Regular Session, 2023 (Article II, HHSC, Rider 150).

-1. Due Mar.
+The reporting schedule is as follows:- Due Mar.
 1, 2024: data for Sep.
 1, 2023 – Jan.
 31, 2024

-2. Due Sep.
+- Due Sep.
 1, 2024: data for Feb.
-1, 2024 – Aug.
+1, 2024 – Jul.
 31, 2024

-3. Due Mar.
-1, 2025: data for Sep.
+- Due Mar.
+1, 2025: data for Aug.
 1, 2024 – Jan.
 31, 2025

 Only nursing facilities and hospitals are subject to this reporting requirement; other health care institutions are not subject to this Rider 150 reporting requirement.

 The update to the reporting requirement is reflected in an amendment to Texas Administrative Code, Title 1, Part 15, Chapter 355, Subchapter I, Section 355.7201, concerning Novel Coronavirus (COVID-19) Fund Reporting.
-The rule text and preamble is available here (pdf).
+The rule text and preamble is available here (.pdf).

 Instructions: